garrandall/popular-music-data/tracks/climb-every-mountain-jordan-smith.md

 Every day of your life
 For as long as you live

-Climb ev'ry mountain
+Climb every mountain
-Ford ev'ry stream
+Ford every stream
-Follow ev'ry rainbow
+Follow every rainbow
 'Til you find your dream
 'Til you find your dream

-Climb ev'ry mountain
+Climb every mountain
-Ford ev'ry stream
+Ford every stream
-Follow ev'ry rainbow
+Follow every rainbow
 'Til you find your dream

-Climb ev'ry mountain
+Climb every mountain
-Ford ev'ry stream
+Ford every stream
-Follow ev'ry rainbow
+Follow every rainbow
 'Til you find your dream
 Oh
 Whoa